jShaoCX/CarND_Project3_BehavioralCloning/BehavioralCloningWriteup.md

 ![original][image7]
 ![flipped][image8]

 After the collection process, I had 9214 data points and with flipping all non-zero steering angle images and appending that to the data set, the total points increased to 13658.
-Unforunately, most of them were 0 steering angle data.
+Unforunately, most of them were 0 steering angle data:

+![raw data distribution][image13]

 I used a counter (model.py line 92) to find how many 0 steering angle data points there were.
 There were 4770 of the 0 steering angle images.
 I integrated a skip block for 0 steering angle data points using modulus on the index of the data point and decreased the number of 0 steering angle data points to 1114 and reducing the total data points to 10002.

 ![data distribution][image10]